 This design pre-dates Crust.
 The first version, hacked together with a borrowed torch and some worn-out files, worked surprisingly well.
 Since then it’s gone through a few evolutions including a leap toward disc brakes. ( But there are V brake post mounts also, just incase disk is not your thing.)
 It has a plethora of braze-ons so you can easily attach a solid deck, some lights, and some tie-downs and it even has fenders mounts now.

 Lets talk numbers – There are two main measurements which will determine if this is going to work for you: The Head Tube Angle, and the Axle-Crown Length.
 To be most versatile, The Cargo Fork was designed to replace a fork with an axle-crown measurement of 400mm or 15 ¾”, which is really common measurement, which you’ll find on a lot of touring, cyclocross, and stout steel old-school rigid mountain bike frames… that’s basically most of the sturdy frames you would be thinking about converting into a cargo truck.
 LHT’s, Cross Checks, old Stump Jumpers… even our own Evasion mates well with the Cargo Conversion Fork.
-It is true, the Evasion axle-crown measurement is 408mm, but it still makes for a fine ride.

 The Cargo Fork was designed with a 72 degree head tube angle in mind.
 If your frame has a 72 degree head tube angle, and a standard fork axle-crown measurement of 400mm or 15 ¾”, then your bike, with The Cargo fork will still have a 72 degree head tube angle and the platform will be level.